pattern-lab/patternlab-node/README.md

 ```

 ##### Server
 Running `grunt serve` will compile the patternlab front end and host it on <a href="http://localhost:9001">http://localhost:9001</a> by default.
-This can be changed in the `Gruntfile.js`

-**Next steps: Livereload and watches**
+Page will reload on any saved source code change.

 ### Under Active Development